YOU ARE BOUVÉ

 The Master of Science in Speech-Language Pathology requires a total of 60 semester hours at the graduate-level.
 Course work is required in core areas of clinical practice, scientific theory, and research/statistics.

-In addition, clinical practica (Clinic I-IV) are typically in a minimum of three settings.
+Clinical practica (Clinic 1-4) are in variety of settings both on and off campus.
 Students may choose either a thesis or a non-thesis option.
 Students who choose the non-thesis option must pass a Comprehensive Examination to graduate.

 Throughout the Program, students must maintain a minimum grade average of B (3.0) in academic courses and in clinical work.
 Following graduation, students are eligible for state educator licensure and are ready to start their Clinical Fellowship Year.

 SLP graduate students may also apply for admission to an Early Intervention Certificate Program.
-Because of the additional requirements of this Program, a full-time SLP graduate student’s average 2-year tenure at Northeastern may be extended.
 More information about the Early Intervention Program may be found on their webpage.

 Free Career Guide: